Aljumaily/COSC5P30/readme.md

 ## How to Execute Locally
 Once everything is installed, download the `implementation.py` file, which is attached in this repository and execute it.
+In `implementation.py`, [line 386](https://github.com/Aljumaily/COSC5P30/blob/c0452e09204543f57fd07e326636cef72d19681c/implementation.py#L386) has the number of isomorphic graphs to generate as `n=2`.
+Change as desired.